 Stress is something that everyone in the world has to deal with in some fashion.
 You aren’t ever going to get yourself in a position where you have no stress, but some people do need to learn how to alleviate stress better.
 There are millions of people who have issues with stress eating that can become quite problematic.
-You might even start stress eating so often that you will begin to gain weight.
-This is certainly troubling, and you likely want to handle this problem before it gets any worse.
+You might even start stress eating so often that you begin to gain weight, which can be an additional stressor.

 Read on to learn a bit more about why people stress eat.
 You’ll also understand coping mechanisms that can make it easier to deal with the stress that you’re experiencing.
-It can be disheartening to feel like you’re going through a stressful time in life, but you don’t have to let stress get the better of you.
-You’re going to be able to tackle this problem so long as you understand your options.
+It can be disheartening to feel like you’re going through a stressful time in life, but understanding your options for coping with stress can help you.

 Why Do People Stress Eat?